DragonX-cloud/dji_flutter_plugin/README.md

 ffmpeg -i ./video_feed.mp4 -f mpegts - | ffplay -
 ```

+*Note:*
+The DJI Flutter plugin converts the H264 to YUV420p and so the sendVideo() method streams rawvideo YUV frames (and not H264 raw).

 To use FFMPEG in Flutter - use this package:
 https://pub.dev/packages/ffmpeg_kit_flutter